 Know Your Customer or KYC is a very popular process in the financial service industry today.
 Institutions are mandated by law to perform KYC before transacting with customers.
-This includes actions like lending, account opening, insurance issuance, collections, and even trading of securities.
+This includes actions like loan application, account opening, insurance issuance, collections, and even trading of securities.
 KYC is performed to fish out possible fraud and manage risks associated with those transactions.
 However, different types of KYC verification are used depending on the specific type of situation.

 In this article, we would discuss the most commonly known and used types of KYC to help you understand their relevance and importance in compliance.